NDIS Appeals: External Review (updated 12 February 2024)

 While may feel like you are at the end of your tether, at law that is not the end of it.

-First, a little bit about the AAT
+First, a little bit about the ART

 It conducts merits review of administrative decisions made under Commonwealth laws, including NDIS, social security, taxation and migration laws.